Schools partially open with enhanced social distancing measures.

-- Integrated Services support of students is available - see details and what that looks like in each phase on the IS Support of Students with Disabilities in 2020-21 web page.
+- Integrated Services support of students is available - see the IS Support of Students with Disabilities in 2020-21 web page.

 - Students have remote learning, following remote learning expectations, and have scheduled check-ins at school in small groups with their teacher.
 Frequency and length of check-ins is based on health guidelines and orders.

-- Service providers will collaborate with teachers to offer support for students.
+- Service providers collaborate with teachers to support for students.

 - Nonessential visitors, volunteers and activities may be restricted at schools.